-GROUND CIRCUIT :
+GROUND CIRCUIT

 Ground loop problems are very common on Porsche cars, especially on cars that do not get driven much.
-Symptoms of a ground loop problem are many, can effect the entire electrical system and are often intermittent in nature.
+Symptoms of a ground loop problem are many, can affect the entire electrical system and are often intermittent in nature.

-Some indications of ground loop problems are: hard starts, poor engine performance, radio reception interference, burnt breaker points, weak engine ignition spark, false alternator failure light, repeated ignition box failures, repeated alternator failures, repeated tachometer failures, repeated relay failures, dim interior lights etc.
+Some indications of ground loop problems are: hard starts, poor engine performance, radio reception interference, weak engine ignition spark, false alternator failure light, repeated ignition box failures, repeated alternator failures, repeated tachometer failures, repeated relay failures, dim interior lights.

-Especially common on the Porsche 930 are defective ground connections between the engine and chassis of the car.
+Especially common on the Porsche 911SC are defective ground connections between the engine and chassis of the car.
 The defective ground connection diverts current from the starter though the ignition system.
 The higher the ground connection resistance, the more current will flow through the ignition system during cranking and the faster the ignition will be damaged.

-There are many ways to troubleshoot ground connections; here is a fast way to do it on a Porsche 930.
-Use a digital Ohm meter set to its most sensitive setting, an analogue meter is not sensitive enough to use this technique.
+There are many ways to troubleshoot ground connections, here is a fast way to do it on a 911SC or 911 Turbo: Use a digital Ohm meter set to its most sensitive setting, an analogue meter is not sensitive enough to use this technique.
 To reduce the chance of misdiagnosis, tug on the wire being tested while watching the meter and perform the test in the order as follows:

 - 1. Stab the black lead of the meter directly into the lead of the battery minus terminal and connect the red lead to the chassis of the car, do not connect the red lead to the battery ground connection.
 The resistance should read less than 0.5 Ohms, any more than that indicates a bad connection. - 2.
 Move to the back of the car and connect the black lead of the meter to the chassis of the car and the red lead to the engine case, again the meter should read less than 0.5 Ohms. - 3.
 Disconnect the harness connector from the ignition box.
-Connect the black lead of the meter to the engine case and the red lead to the ignition box ground wire, Pin 3 of the harness connector.
-Refer to the Model 930 Installation Instructions diagram for pin location.
+Connect the black lead of the meter to the engine case and the red lead to the ignition box ground wire, pin 1, of the cars' harness connector.
+Refer to the Perma-Tune Model 911SC connector diagram above.
+Again the meter should read less than 0.5 Ohms. - 4.
+Connect the black lead of the meter to the engine case and the red lead to the aluminum relay panel that the Perma-Tune is connected to.
 Again the meter should read less than 0.5 Ohms.